AswiniThiru/neocortexapi/source/My_SE_Project/Documentation/Readme.md

 	Allow users to import SDR data files easily, supporting various formats commonly used in remote sensing applications.

 3) Data Export:
 	Provide options for exporting processed SDR images in standard formats, enabling users to share results with colleagues or incorporate them into reports.

+Development Timeline:

+1) Design and Prototyping:
+	Develop a user interface design and create interactive prototypes for feedback and validation.

+2) Development:
+	Implement the core functionalities of the MAUI app, focusing on cross-platform compatibility and efficient SDR image visualization.